 17. Pool Games

-If you grew up going to the pool in the summers, you were probably part of a world that revolved around pool games — Sharks and Minnows, Categories, Marco Polo, Fire on the Wall and more.
-Getting one of these old-time games going at the pool will be fun for both kids and adults.
-Enjoy a return to childhood as you race for the far wall or bob about trying to tag others.
+If you grew up going to the pool in the summers, you were probably part of a world that revolved around pool games such as Sharks and Minnows, Categories, Marco Polo and Fire on the Wall.
+Starting one of these old-time games at the pool is fun for both kids and adults.
+Relive your childhood and share traditions with your kids as you race for the far wall or bob about trying to tag others.

 18. Snorkeling

 The ocean is full of wonders just below the waves.
-There are intricate and brightly colored coral reefs, schools of fish with glistening scales and rock formations the predate the continent.
-Try buying or renting a set of flippers, some good goggles and a snorkel, and go exploring.
+There are intricate and brightly colored coral reefs, schools of beautiful fish and rock formations that predate the continent.
+You can buy or rent a set of flippers, some good goggles and a snorkel for an unforgettable underwater adventure.

-This is one of the best watersports families can do together and is also one of the best watersports for kids.
+This is one of the best watersports for kids and families.
 Remember to put sunscreen on your back, because floating around just under the surface of the water can actually magnify the sun’s rays.

 19. Scuba Diving